saitokiku/USB-2416-DAQdash/README.md

-- Simple python app that allows you to create a modular dashboard for your MCCULW compatible daq.
+- Simple (but incomplete) python app that allows you to create a modular dashboard for your MCCULW compatible daq.

 - Run Main.py inside my_daq_dashbaord.